 The space is not large.
 The traditional open kitchen is replaced by the floor-to-ceiling wood-burning stove, which roasts the tomatoes for the pizza sauce, the seasonal roasted vegetable plate appetizer, and a dessert cobbler or crisp.
 Just in front, the pizzaiolo and his assistants are busy at work, forming pizza dough and other preparations on a counter.
 Stacked wood for the oven rests below the pizza counter.
 On the other side is the bar.
 But a soaring vault, neutral color palette and railroad layout keeps it from seeming cramped.
 The entrance door leads to a ramp along a wall that separates the waiting customers from the tables, which whether by accident or design has the pleasant effect of preventing any sense of hurry or guilt to bear down on the diners.
 The décor is sparse, a kind of cross between faux rustic and minimalist design, but who needs more when the brightly colored dishes emerging out of the oven add so much adornment?

 The vegetable trio plate changes frequently based on what is in season and at market, but you can count on a roasting that leaves flavors intact and distinct dressings that are light, complementary and balanced for each of the trio.
 I’ve been known to make a dinner out of this starter, a glass of wine and a dessert.
-This week in December, the plate offered German-style fingerling potato salad, celery and Jonagold apple slaw; carrots and turnips and fried shallots; and sweet potatoes topped with ancho chile sauce and shaved Vella Dry Jack cheese.
-It was priced at $10.
+This week in June, the plate offered carrots, chickpeas, pipian; potatoes, kale, tarragon aioli; and roasted Brussels sprouts, maple-mustard vinaigrette, crushed hazelnuts.
+It was priced at $12.

 The beer and wine lists are fairly extensive, offering a large range from the 100 bottle list.
-I do wish there were more than five reds to choose from by the glass.
+Choose from thirteen wines by the glass.
 It is possible to order a drink and eat appetizers at the bar.

 On our many occasions at the restaurant, the service was impeccable.
 If we had to wait for a table, we were given an accurate estimate of the waiting time.
 Wait staff is attentive but not cloying and aims to please.
 Every time I’ve been there Ken has been supervising, and whether or not that is a reason for a consistently great performance I suppose remains to be seen should he ever depart the premises.